These investment principles we adhere to when investing clients’ capital

 7. Assets and liabilities must be matched

-In our opinion, too many investors don’t take this risk seriously enough, and that is probably due to the fact that market conditions have been quite benign for a long time.
+In our opinion, too many investors don’t take this risk seriously enough.
 However, investors who went through the turmoil of 2007-09 know only too well not to take this risk lightly.

 Rule # 1 in our little rule book about risk management begs us never to underestimate this risk factor.
 It is indeed the single most important lesson learned from the mayhem of 2008.